abhi93shekJha/python_concepts/Python_basics.md

 - **Compilers and Interpreters:**

-    - We write source code, and either an interpreter or a compiler converts them into machine-level language (0 or 1).
+    - We write source code, and either an interpreter or a compiler converts them into machine-level language (0 and 1).

     - An interpreter reads line by line and converts it.

-    - A compiler takes the entire source code in at one time and converts it into a binary file to be read by the machine.
+    - A compiler takes the entire source code in at one time and converts it into a binary file(0s and 1s) to be read by the machine.
+      (Actually the source code is first converted to bytecode (.class files) and then JVM takes in the bytecode and converts it to machine readable instructions.
+The JVM uses Just In Time and other optimisation techniques to improve the performance of the conversion.)

     - Both interpreter and compiler are codes written by humans.
 They act as a translator to convert human-readable codes to machine-readable code.

 - **Fact:**

-    - Python programs are first compiled (into bytecode) and then interpreted.
+    - Python programs are first compiled (into bytecodes(.pyc files)) by interpreter and then interpreted by the interpreter.
+    - Bytecode is platform independent intermediate code, which is interpreted later in case of python.
+    - Platform independent means, it can run on different os, it only requires specific Virtual machine (JVM or PVM) to execute irrespective of software or hardware specifications.

 - **About interpreters:**

     - The Python code is run by an interpreter (e.g., CPython, Jython, PyPy, etc., interpreters written in C, Java, or Python languages, respectively).

-    - It is converted into bytecode, which in turn is fed to the CPython virtual machine (CPython VM).
+    - It is converted into bytecode(.pyc files), which in turn is fed to the CPython virtual machine (CPython VM) which iterprets it line by line to convert it to machine readable instructions.
 After this, it runs on our machine (laptop, mobile, etc.).

     - When we download Python, we actually download the CPython interpreter, and all the documentations are written according to the CPython interpreter.